SNstat/owt-task/README.md

-Uni project at a web development class
+Uni project for a web development lecture